Flux159/blog/content/experiments/000005-vscode-online.md

 - Should definitely be automated so that a disconnect from the environment can run a command to shutdown the instance.
 Should also be able to run a lambda or Azure function in order to "boot up" a self-hosted instance too (saves on costs significantly)
 - Can be automated so that load from a setup image, does a git pull (if necessary), has environment already configured
 - Not local & on a virtual machine, so any issues with client computer (hard drive breaks, etc.) won't happen.
 Also if VM gets corrupted / in a bad state, just make a new VM from a backed up image
-- Potential: Access from phone in the *near* future.
+- **Potentially** Access from phone in the *near* future.
-- Potential: Github "edit in vscode" that will spawn an environment automatically and let me edit the repository with an IDE like experience.
+- **Potentially** Github "edit in vscode" that will spawn an environment automatically and let me edit the repository with an IDE like experience.

 # Setup